A ham-fisted analogy that I will not give up, but I will painstakingly relate to being a writer, existing in the publishing world, and/or life.

 Everyone has different goals for their publishing careers, but it’s important you keep your eyes on the prize, whatever that means to you.
 In this case, outwit means know what you want.
 Have an idea of the strategy you’re going to implement.
 Know how to pitch yourself and your project(s).
 To outplay, know that you’re going to get knocked down and you’ll have to get back up again.
 Survivor is an extremely physical game, but in publishing, this means that you’re going to get rejected again and again and again.
 Know your limits, balance them with what you want, and persevere.
 Outlast takes that perseverance and kicks it down the field.
 So much of publishing is a waiting game, and you have to be willing to be patient.

-getting an agent publishing is daunting.
+Everything about getting an agent publishing is daunting.
 From outlining a new project, to writing “THE END”, to querying and beyond.
 It can all be terrifying and exhilarating but one of the things I was nervous about was checking my offering agent’s references.
 Our emails had been positive and promising, our chat on the phone was comfortable and enlightening.
 As soon as I hung up I thought, “Yeah, I want to sign with her.”

 But it’s always, always smart to check an offering agent’s references.
 If the agent offering to represent you doesn’t offer a list of their clients for you to chat with, it’s fine (and good!) to ask for one.
 That does not make you difficult, or demanding, it just means that you’re looking out for your best interests.